-According to estimates provided by OHIC in 2014, 30% of large group members would see no ratings impact at all from this legislation, 69% (representing 90% of the state's large group market) might see a rate impact of between minus 5% to plus 5%, while only the remaining 1% of large group members might see a rate impact greater than 10%.
+According to estimates provided by OHIC a few years ago, 30% of large group members would see no ratings impact at all from this legislation, 69% (representing 90% of the state's large group market) might see a rate impact of between minus 5% to plus 5%, while only the remaining 1% of large group members might see a rate impact greater than 10%.

 Since 2014, the ACA has banned gender rating in individual and small group insurance plans, defined then as those employing up to 50 employees.
-Beginning on January 1, 2016, the ACA was set to redefine small group plans to cover those with 100 or fewer employees.
+Beginning on January 1, 2016, the ACA was set to redefine small group plans to cover those with 100 or fewer employees, but that change was unfortunately, put on hold.
 In addition to codifying these practices, this bill would also ban gender rating in large group insurance plans - plans which, of course, cover a large number of employees, and therefore represent a critical component in addressing this issue.
 Although those large plans generally use a wide variety of experiential ratings, the goal should be to eliminate this one discriminatory factor from use.

-Past opposition to taking this step has occasionally focused on the impact it could have on the insurance rates for young men, who would likely see those rates rise.
+Past opposition to taking this step has often focused on the impact it could have on the insurance rates for young men, who would likely see those rates rise.
 But the fact that eliminating a discriminatory practice will have an impact on the group that for many years has benefitted from that discrimination is no argument at all.

 In its present form, the bill would take effect upon passage.
-In order to avoid any confusion, we support an amendment that would clarify that it would affect only policies created or renewed after its passage.
+In order to avoid any confusion, we support an amendment that would clarify that it would affect only policies created or renewed after January 1, 2019.
 With that amendment, we urge the committee's passage of this important bill.